Psychology: Occupational Health Psychology, 2012-2013

 The interdisciplinary approach and the combination of theory with analysis of realistic case studies makes the masters in OHP at Leiden University distinctive and useful for careers in education and training, consultancy, management or organizational development, and in research.
 Master’s Programmes – Occupational Health Psychology.

 The professional master programme has a duration of two semesters (60 EC), and consists of a collection of courses, an internship and a master thesis.
-There are mandatory courses 15 EC and elective courses 15 EC.
-The internship is 10 EC.
+There are mandatory courses 20 or 25 EC and elective courses 5 or 10 EC.
+The standard internship is 10 EC.
 The scope of the thesis is equivalent to 20 EC.

 For more detailed information about the specialisation Occupational Health Psychology please contact: